Communicate with Hardware Using Connected IO

 Simulate the model in:

-Normal mode simulation: There is no hardware interaction and no code generation.
+Simulation without Connected IO: There is no hardware interaction and no code generation.

 External mode (Monitor & Tune): The model is deployed on the hardware and generates code.